mehtachandrashekhar/todo-crud-dockerize/README.md

 This will:

 - Start the application container.
-- Map the necessary ports.
+- Map the necessary ports for access.

 ### 4. Access the Application

-Once the containers are up, the application will be available at:
+Once the containers are running, you can access the application at:

 ```
 http://localhost:3000
 ```

-(Replace `3000` with the port configured in your `docker-compose.yml` file if different.)
+> **Note:** Replace `3000` with the port configured in your `docker-compose.yml` file if it's different.

 ---